apache/nuttx/configs/makerlisp/README.txt

       2019-06-17:  The SD initialization was due to some error in the SPI driver:
         It waits for a byte transfer to complete but it never receives the indication that the transfer completed.
-That SPI problem has been fixed and now the SD card is partially functional.
+That SPI problem has been fixed and now the SD card is functional.

-        Reads from the SD are successful, but writes to the SD card (creating files, creating directories, etc) hang.

       2019-06-18:  The RTC now appears to be fully functional.